hifiberry/configurator/README.md

 # HiFiBerry Configurator

 A comprehensive system configuration toolkit for HiFiBerry audio devices, providing both command-line tools and a REST API for managing system settings.
+This is the backend for HiFiBerryOS that handles all system configuration.
+While it's possible to use it standalone, it's only goal is to provide the functionalities required for the HiFiBerryOS system configuration.
+It's not designed to be a general standalone config tool.

 ## Features